cdpxe/nefias/recordings/README.md

 * TCC_SCC_internet_remotehost: Both channel types transmitted over multiple hosts via Internet-uplink
 * TCC_localhost: Both channel types transmitted only on localhost

 For each setup, different timings were applied and different content was signaled.
 For instance, "ABABAB" signals only the ASCII symbols A and B in a loop while "Faust" signals the first lines of the famous "Faust, pt.
 1" by German writer J. W. Goethe.
 Faust_GZ etc. represent the compressed version of Faust being transmitted.
-The timings are indirected in the filename, too, e.g. "40_80" means that the short timing interval (binary zero) takes 0.04s while the long interval (binary one) takes 0.08s.
+The timings are visible in the filename as well, e.g. "40_80" means that the short timing interval (binary zero) takes 0.04s while the long interval (binary one) takes 0.08s.

 These traffic recordings were created in 2017.